jacobian/djangobook.com/chapter03.rst

 not found" error in this case, just as we saw in the section "A Quick Note About 404 Errors" earlier.
 The URL ``http://127.0.0.1:8000/time/plus/`` (with *no* hour designation) should also throw a 404.

+.. admonition:: Coding Order

+    In this example, we wrote the URLpattern first and the view second, but in the previous examples, we wrote the view first, then the URLpattern.
+Which technique is better?

+    Well, every developer is different.

+    If you're a big-picture type of person, it may make the most sense to you to write all of the URLpatterns for your application at the same time, at the start of your project, and then code up the views.
+This has the advantage of giving you a clear to-do list, and it essentially defines the parameter requirements for the view functions you'll need to write.

+    If you're more of a bottom-up developer, you might prefer to write the views first, and then anchor them to URLs afterward.
+That's OK, too.

+    In the end, it comes down to which technique fits your brain the best.
+Both approaches are valid.

 Django's Pretty Error Pages
 ===========================